Ranj8521Kumar/Resume_Tracker/README.md

 5. Click "Generate Link"
 6. The tracking link will be automatically copied to your clipboard
 7. Share this link with the recipient

+#### Using Mobile App
+1. Open the Smart Resume Tracker mobile app
+2. Tap on "Upload Resume" on the home screen
+3. Enter the recipient's name and your email address
+4. Select your resume PDF file
+5. Tap "Generate Tracking Link"
+6. Use the "Copy Link" button to copy the link or "Open Link" to preview it
+7. Share the link with the recipient

 ### Receiving Notifications